 Pregnancy Skincare: What Ingredients To Avoid?

-Pregnancy is one of the most special times of your life, but managing the myriad changes your body undergoes can also feel overwhelming – especially when it comes to pregnancy skincare and the long list of ingredients and chemicals that can potentially harm your baby.
-Whilst some products in your skincare arsenal may seem harmless, it could be that they contain one or more chemicals to avoid during pregnancy.
+Pregnancy is one of the most special times of your life, but managing the myriad changes your body undergoes can also feel overwhelming – especially when it comes to skincare and the long list of ingredients and chemicals that can potentially harm your baby.
+While some products in your skincare arsenal may seem harmless, they might contain one or more chemicals to avoid during pregnancy.

-Plus, there are fake tan rules when pregnant, plus ingredients to try and ones to avoid.
-Read on.
+Plus, there are fake tan rules when pregnant, plus ingredients in skincare to avoid when pregnant.

-Whether you’re looking for pregnancy skincare products to alleviate hormonal acne or dark patches on your face, or a pregnancy moisturiser to nourish dry skin, look out for these ingredients so that you know what skincare products to avoid during pregnancy:
+Whether you’re looking for pregnancy skincare products to alleviate hormonal acne or dark patches on your face, or a pregnancy moisturiser to nourish dry skin, look out for these ingredients so that you know what to avoid when doing skincare during pregnancy:

 Retinoids

-The skincare and anti-ageing benefits of retinol are well-documented, but it’s one of the main chemicals to avoid during pregnancy.
+The skincare and anti-ageing benefits of retinol are well-documented, but can you use retinol when pregnant?
+The answer is no. It's one of the main chemicals to avoid during pregnancy.
 Studies have shown that using retinoids during pregnancy can lead to a condition called “fetal retinoid syndrome,” which is a pattern of physical and mental birth defects.

 High-dose salicylic acid

 Avoid using salicylic acid while pregnant.
-Whilst salicylic acid is a common ingredient to treat acne due to its anti-inflammatory capabilities, high dose applications, such as face peels, have been found to increase the risks of intracranial bleeding.
+Salicylic acid is a common ingredient to treat acne due to its anti-inflammatory capabilities.
+However, high-dose applications, such as face peels, have been found to increase the risks of intracranial bleeding.

 Phthalates